 We started heading NE from town towards Cecil Lake, where the road curves and climbs along the banks of the Beatton River.
-We stopped and walked along a ridge to a clear grassy point and sat down to take in the view, enjoy a snack, and chatter before looking in the grassy slopes too seriously.
+We stopped and walked along a ridge to a clear grassy point and sat down to take in the view, enjoy a snack, and chatter before looking in the grassy slopes more seriously.

-After some laughter, and realizing the Beatton hillside was literally covered in cactus, we hiked back to the truck and made our way towards the Doig Community Pasture.
+After some laughter, and realizing we didn’t need luck as the Beatton hillside was literally covered in cactus, we hiked back to the truck and made our way toward our next stop: the Doig Community Pasture.

-This makes it hard for them to cool off during the hot days, and it's thought they've adapted their funny shapes and spines as a way to reflect and radiate heat, and adapt to thermal loading (overheating.)
+This makes it hard for prickly pear cactus to cool off during the hot days, and it's thought they've adapted their funny shapes and spines as a way to reflect and radiate excess heat as a means to mitigate thermal loading (overheating.)